sjentsch/lsjDocs/Ch08/Ch08_Estimation_3.rst

    :name: fig-samplingDistDiffN

    Illustration of the how sampling distribution of the mean depends on sample size.
-In each panel I generated 10,000 samples of IQ data and calculated the mean IQ observed within each of these data sets.
+In each panel I generated 10 000 samples of IQ data and calculated the mean IQ observed within each of these data sets.
 The histograms in these plots show the distribution of these means (i.e., the sampling distribution of the mean).
 Each individual IQ score was drawn from a normal distribution with mean 100 and standard deviation 15, which is shown as the solid black line.
-In the left panel, each data set contained only a single observation, so the mean of each sample is just one person’s IQ score.
-As a consequence, the sampling distribution of the mean is of course identical to the population distribution of IQ scores.
-However, when we raise the sample size to 2 (middle panel) the mean of any one sample tends to be closer to the population mean than a one person’s IQ score, and so the histogram (i.e., the sampling distribution) is a bit narrower than the population distribution.
-By the time we raise the sample size to 10 (right panel), we can see that the distribution of sample means tend to be fairly tightly clustered around the true population mean.

 .. ----------------------------------------------------------------------------

 Okay, so that is one part of the story.
 However, there is something I have been glossing over so far.
 All my examples up to this point have been based on the “IQ scores” experiments, and because IQ scores are roughly normally distributed I have assumed that the population distribution is normal.
 What if it is not normal?
 What happens to the sampling distribution of the mean?
 The remarkable thing is this, no matter what shape your population distribution is, as *N* increases the sampling distribution of the mean starts to look more like a normal distribution.
 To give you a sense of this I ran some simulations.
-To do this, I started with the “ramped” distribution shown in the histogram in :numref:`fig-cltDemo` (top-left panel).
+To do this, I started with the “ramped” distribution shown in the histogram in :numref:`fig-cltDemo`a.
 As you can see by comparing the triangular shaped histogram to the bell curve plotted by the black line, the population distribution does not look very much like a normal distribution at all.
 Next, I simulated the results of a large number of experiments.
-In each experiment I took *N* = 2 samples from this distribution, and then calculated the sample mean. :numref:`fig-cltDemo` (top-right panel) plots the histogram of these sample means (i.e., the sampling distribution of the mean for *N* = 2).
+In each experiment I took *N* = 2 samples from this distribution, and then calculated the sample mean. :numref:`fig-cltDemo`b plots the histogram of these sample means (i.e., the sampling distribution of the mean for *N* = 2).
 This time, the histogram produces a ∩-shaped distribution.
-It is still not normal, but it is a lot closer to the black line than the population distribution in :numref:`fig-cltDemo` (top-left panel).
-When I increase the sample size to *N* = 4, the sampling distribution of the mean is very close to normal (:numref:`fig-cltDemo`, bottom-left panel), and by the time we reach a sample size of *N* = 8 (:numref:`fig-cltDemo`; bottom- right panel) it is almost perfectly normal.
+It is still not normal, but it is a lot closer to the black line than the population distribution in :numref:`fig-cltDemo`a.
+When I increase the sample size to *N* = 4, the sampling distribution of the mean is very close to normal (:numref:`fig-cltDemo`c), and by the time we reach a sample size of *N* = 8 (:numref:`fig-cltDemo`d) it is almost perfectly normal.
 In other words, as long as your sample size is not tiny, the sampling distribution of the mean will be approximately normal no matter what your population distribution looks like!

 .. ----------------------------------------------------------------------------